Raise My Son

 Fast forward a couple hours.
 I’m sitting next to Austin’s bed.
 Out of the corner of my eyes, I saw his head just twitch the slightest little twitch.
 I got so excited.
 I jumped up.
 I went and I grabbed his head–hand and I started just yelling, “His head moved, his head moved, his head moved!”
 Everybody comes rushing in and they’re looking at the brain monitor, watching his brain activity.
 They’re like, “No, no his–no activity.
 There’s no activity on the brain monitor.
 We are reducing the paralytic.
 So his body’s going to start to move involuntarily again.”
 And I said, “No, no, no, his head just moved.”
 Then I just squeezed his hand and I said, “Austin squeeze my hand.”And just the slightest squeeze of my hand, his hand moved on my hand.
 I said, “Austin, wiggle your toes.”
 And just the slightest movement of his toes, just barely moved, but they moved.
 I said, “Austin, open your eyes.”
 And literally, he was trying to open his eyes, but he couldn’t.
 Everybody’s in the room.
 We’re looking at the brain monitor–nothing.
 He’s just there, and I literally said to him, “Austin, do you know your mother is speaking to you right now?”
 He slowly nodded his head, Yes.
 That’s when his brain activity came, and within four hours, he was drinking water, completely extubated, totally like, coherent, everything.

 When I looked into his eyes, they were wide open, staring up at the ceiling, and they were completely clouded over gray, like a corpse.
-And in that moment, I knew without a doubt that he was gone.
-Like, my son was no longer in the suitcase of a body on this table.

 Obviously, there was no medical plan for Austin.
 They truly believed he was not coming home with us.
 The next two weeks for us being stuck in Minnesota with them trying to figure out what was the next step for for somebody who literally wasn’t supposed to have the next step.
 They ended up finding out what was wrong with his heart that put him into cardiac arrest.
 He had a blocked coronary artery.
 They went through and did reconstructive surgery on October 30 of 2018.
 He’s since gone back and had his ejection fraction, checked.
 He’s literally walking around functioning as a normal human being with an ejection fraction of 22 percent, which, statistically speaking, he should be bedridden, and basically debilitated in a bed waiting for a heart transplant.
 But yet, God has him being a walking miracle, walking around doing life.